Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * `All Principals`
             * `"Principal": "*"`
             * `"Principal": { "AWS": "*"}`
+    * **Copying Snapshots across accounts**
+        1. create a Snapshot, encryptec with your own KMS Key (Customer Managed Key)
+        1. attach a KMS Key Policy to authorize cross-account access
+        1. share the encrypted snapshot
+        1. in target account create a copy of the snapshot
+        1. encrypt the copied snapshot with a CMK in target account
+        1. create a volume from the snapshot
 * **Encryption Patterns**:
-    * **Envelope Encryption** - encryption pattern used if you want to encrupt data that is more than 4 KB in size
+    * **Envelope Encryption** - encryption pattern used if you want to encrypt data that is more than 4 KB in size
         * KMS Encrypt API call has a limit of 4 KB
         * this encryption pattern uses `GenerateDataKey` API which can encrypt over 4 KB of data
         * encryption process: